intelligence38000/android-docs/src/pages/navigation/overview/offline-routing.md

 The offline dataset that is downloaded includes data for the following modes of travel: driving, cycling, and walking.

-## Configure MapboxOfflineRouter with offline data
+## Configure `MapboxOfflineRouter` with offline data
 `MapboxOfflineRouter` has a `public` method `MapboxOfflineRouter#configure(String version, OnOfflineTilesConfiguredCallback callback)`.
-This method indexes all of the data present on a device at the time the method is called.
+This method indexes all the data present on a device at the time the method is called.
 This means it must be called on every `MapboxOfflineRouter` object before requesting a route.
 You must wait for the callback to return before requesting a route.

 #### Example use
 {{